Malabar District: Malabar Cuisine

 Malabar cuisine is a blend of traditional Kerala, Persian, Yemenese and Arab food culture.
 This confluence of culinary cultures is best seen in the preparation of most dishes.
 Kallummakkaya (mussels) curry, irachi puttu (irachi meaning meat), parottas (soft flatbread), Pathiri (a type of rice pancake) and ghee rice are some of the other specialties.
 The characteristic use of spices is the hallmark of Malabar cuisine—black pepper, cardamom and clove are used profusely.

 The Malabar version of biryani, popularly known as kuzhi mandi in Malayalam is another popular item, which has an influence from Yemen.
-Various varieties of biriyanis like Thalassery biriyani, Kannur biriyani, Kozhikode biriyani and Ponnani biriyani are prepared in Malabar.
+Various varieties of biriyanis like Thalassery biriyani, Kannur biriyani, Calicut biriyani and Ponnani biriyani are prepared in Malabar.

 The snacks include unnakkaya (deep-fried, boiled ripe banana paste covering a mixture of cashew, raisins and sugar), pazham nirachathu (ripe banana filled with coconut grating, molasses or sugar), muttamala made of eggs, chatti pathiri, a dessert made of flour, like a baked, layered chapati with rich filling, arikkadukka, and more.

-However, the newer generation is more inclined towards to Chinese and American food.
-Chinese food is very popular among the locals.